Skip to content

 Goals of Reintroduction

-3. Maximize food variety – Safely expand your diet as much as possible
+3. Maximize food variety — safely expand your diet as far as your body allows

-4. Prepare for Phase 3 – Gather information to create your personalized long-term diet
+4. Prepare for Phase 3 — gather everything you need to build a personalized long-term diet

-This phase is not about restricting foods permanently – it’s about gathering data to understand your unique digestive system.
+This phase is not about permanent restriction.
+It’s about replacing fear and guesswork with real data about your unique digestive system.

 When to Start Reintroduction